 (2012).
 In February 2013, she returned to the stage to star as Lady MacBeth opposite James McAvoy

 in the title role of the Shakespearean tragedy, MacBeth

 , at Trafalgar Studios 1 in London.
 However, it was her role as Anne Boleyn in the 2015 TV series Wolf Hall

 that garnered her the most attention and acclaim she'd had up to that point.

 For her work in the series, Claire received a 2016 BAFTA TV Award nomination for Best Leading Actress, a Best Supporting Actress nomination at the Critics’ Choice Television Awards, Best Actress in a Miniseries at the Satellite Awards, TV Movie/Mini Supporting Actress at the Gold Derby Awards and Best Actress – Long Fiction Program at the Festival de Television de Monte Carlo.

 In July 2015, four months after giving birth to her first child, Claire began filming the first season of the Netflix TV series The Crown

-She has also signed on to star as computer hacker Lisbeth Salander in the 2018 movie The Girl in the Spider's Web
+.
+She is also set to return to theaters in the film The Girl in the Spider's Web

 Claire Foy Filmography